-Many a puppy has got their home because of this trope.
-People might start out with the intention of just having a look but then a puppy jumps up to say hello, climbs into their lap, or just gazes at them with those big brown eyes and suddenly said puppy coming home with them is a forgone conclusion.
+- Many a puppy has gotten their home because of this trope.
+People might start out with the intention of just having a look but then a puppy jumps up to say hello, climbs into their lap, or just gazes at them with those big brown eyes and suddenly the puppy coming home with them is a foregone conclusion.
 Also occurs with older dogs, especially ones that qualify as woobies.

 - Cats are the masters of getting humans to do this.
 So much so that, statistically, more than half of cat owners got their pet after finding and adopting a stray.

 - While good for puppies, this trope is bad for baby animals of species where it is normal for the mother to hide her young and only return occasionally, like hares, and to a lesser extent seals or deer.
 Humans may be tempted to take the baby animal home, and in many cases will not be able to properly care for it.

 - According to convention reports, the creepier members of Fan Dumb have a habit of asking Doug Walker if they can "keep" him.
 As one might expect, he doesn't enjoy this.
 Of course, given the phrasing, this could just as easily be a creepy and irritating, if ultimately harmless, reference to Casper, which featured the same line, and which The Critic found creepy.

 - One of Masi Oka's fans expressed her wish to take him home and care for him like a pet.
 He found out, and does not object to the idea.